-Life with a newborn baby can feel a bit chaotic because no-one has all the answers with a baby.
-Those early days, weeks and months can be full of challenges and emotion.
-It can help to be kind to yourself, keep your days simple, give your baby time to adjust and take your time to get to know your baby.
+Life with a new baby can feel a bit chaotic because no-one has all the answers.
+Those early days, weeks and months can be full of challenges and emotion and it is so different for every parent.
+It can help to be kind to yourself, to keep your days simple, to give your baby time to adjust and take your time to get to know your baby.

-- Trust your instincts – cuddle, feed and carry your new baby to soothe and comfort.
-You will not be spoiling him, you will not be making a rod for your own back – you will be providing love, comfort and security.
+- Try to trust your instincts – cuddle, feed and carry your new baby to soothe and comfort.
+You will not be spoiling him, you will not be making a rod for your own back.
+You will be providing love, comfort and security, which your baby needs.

-- As part of life with a newborn you may need to accept or ask for help – you do not need to be superwoman and feel that you need to do it all.
+- Accept or ask for help.
+As part of life with a new baby you don’t need to feel that you need to do it all.
 If you need help or if you feel that you need a break for an hour or so – ask!
 You have not failed just because you need a hand.

-- Support each other, if you are part of a couple – when you are both tired, it is easy to squabble and to compare how tired you are or how much work each other has to do.
-Communicate and talk and give yourself some time – your new baby means you are adapting to life as a family, or as a growing family if this isn’t your first baby.
+- Support each other, if you are part of a couple.
+When you are both tired, it is easy to squabble and to compare how tired you are or how much work each other has to do.
+Communicate and talk and give yourself some time – life with a new baby means you are adapting to life as a family, or as a growing family if this isn’t your first baby.

 - Try to get out of the house most days, even just for a little while.
-Enjoy a change of scene – even just going for a walk will give you some fresh air and some exercise will can help to enhance feelings of wellbeing.
+Enjoy a change of scene – even just going for a short walk will give you some fresh air and some exercise which can enhance feelings of wellbeing.
 It can also be helpful to seek out other mothers as well for support, shared experiences and some chat.

-- Don’t forget you have just given birth – chances are your hormones are all over the place, so you may be feeling emotional, you may be sore and you are trying to get to grips with meeting the needs of a new human being.
+- Remember that your hormones are all over the place.
+Don’t forget you have just given birth, you may be feeling emotional, you may be sore and trying to get to grips with meeting the needs of a new human.

 Copyright: Janine Smith